ubccr/ccrdocs/pages/hpc/login.md

 ## Using the SSH Agent

 Running an SSH agent process on your local machine allows you to load your SSH private key one time and it will be used for every SSH login attempt.
-This allows you to skip entering your passphrase each time you login.
+This allows you to skip entering your passphrase each time you login and you will not have to specify your private key in the SSH command.
 Follow these steps to add your key to the ssh-agent:

 1. Open your terminal or Git Bash if you're on windows
 2. Start the ssh-agent in the background: